amgaber/Arch_pattern_example/README.md

 ## Unit Tests

-Project has unit tests written for the TableviewList .
-These tests are in the KitTests group.
+Project has unit tests written for the TableviewList in ViewController.
     - To run the unit tests, select (either the  iOS or OS X) scheme in the Scheme menu.
 Then hold the Run button down and select the "Test" option, or press Command+u to run the tests.